Applied Positive Psychology

 OnLine

 What are the mind-body connections which contribute to physical, social, and emotional health and happiness?
 This course answers that question by examining key correlates of holistic well-being.
-This includes understanding preventive health, the body’s stress response, psychoneuroimmunology, neurotransmission, pain and pleasure experiences, wellness during the pandemic, longevity, disease management, cardiac health, physical activity, nutrition, biofeedback processes, and meditation.
+This includes understanding preventive health, the body’s stress response, psychoneuroimmunology, pain perception, longevity, disease management, cardiac health, physical activity, and nutrition.

 OnLine